This spot has been added by

 After several meters, the seabed starts to be covered with coral (↕5-10ft/1.5-3m) and the reef becomes denser and livelier until the drop-off (↕10-20ft/3-6m).

-On the eastern area of the spot (on your left when you are facing the sea), you will find two large patches of staghorn coral (Acropora cervicornis, ↕5-10ft/1.5-3m), one of the most beautiful –but also endangered- coral of the Caribbean.
+On the eastern area of the spot, which is on your left when you are facing the sea, you will find two large patches of staghorn coral (Acropora cervicornis, ↕5-10ft/1.5-3m).
+This coral is one of the most beautiful, but also endangered, coral in the Caribbean.

 Green sea turtle in 1000 Steps

 Schools of brown chromis surround the coral, creating a beautiful, spectacular sight.
-The branches of this coral are particularly vulnerable to errant fin kicks, so be careful when snorkeling around.
-This spot is also rich in other hard coral species and sea fans, although they are particularly damaged in some shallow areas.
+The branches of this coral are particularly vulnerable to errant fin kicks, so be really careful when snorkeling this area.
+This spot is also rich in other hard coral species and sea fans, although they are unfortunately damaged in some shallow areas.

 The fish, including trumpetfish, butterflyfish, wrasse, surgeonfish, and tarpons, are concentrated around the coral.
-Keep an eye out for sea turtles, which are frequently spotted on the drop-off.
+Keep an eye out for sea turtles, which are frequently spotted near the drop-off.

 Stoplight parrotfish at 1000 Steps